Hood By Air: Growth and recognition (2009–2014)

-A second season of HBA Classics followed, supported by launch events at the New York fashion retailer, VFILES.
+A second season of HBA Classics followed, supported by launch events at the VFILES.
 In June 2012, VFILES held an opening party for its shop at Mercer Street in New York City's SoHo.
 The event doubled as a relaunch event for Hood By Air, with Oliver and Venus X DJ'ing, and A$AP Rocky performing.
 The moment has been referenced by Complex as solidifying both HBA and VFILES as "relevant movements in fashion".
 VFILES would become known for stocking an assortment of emerging brands at the crest of a creative new wave in streetwear, including Virgil Abloh's Pyrex, Been Trill, and Fear of God, alongside Hood By Air.

 In the months following the relaunch moment, Hood By Air and Been Trill released a collaborative t-shirt that would be popularised through extensive exposure by A$AP Rocky, leading to a new frenzy around the brand.
 At the time, the hype around the product meant that Hood By Air was perceived as aligned with a streetwear fraternity, a notion which Oliver was dismissive of.
 According to the designer, the t-shirt was initially designed simply to be given to friends at a casual brunch, but became a "fucking phenomenon" according to Oliver.

 Shortly afterwards, in September 2013, Hood By Air presented its first runway show, held at New York's Milk Studios.
 Presenting the brand's FW13 collection, Oliver cemented HBA's reputation for genre-blending and cross-cultural reference with a collection that paired bold graphics with progressive cut-and-sew pieces, and runway appearances from A$AP Rocky and performance artist, boychild [link], amongst the models cast for the show.

 As Hood By Air continued to show its collections in a runway setting, the brand signed with fashion publicists, PR Consulting.
 Soon after, Hood By Air presented its first collection in Paris.
 The RTW Spring 2015 collection presented was billed as part two of what HBA had already unveiled at New York Fashion Week, with an emphasis on womenswear.
 The show invite – a lace-trimmed thong – signalled as much.
 "This is a 'femme' take on the energy we produced in New York," Oliver said of the show.
 "It's flashier, with details that are louder, to show off a little bit."